github/codeql/docs/language/learn-ql/javascript/type-tracking.rst

   )

-To understand the role of ``t`` here, note that type tracking can step *into* a property, which means the data flow node returned from ``track`` is not necessarily a firebase database instance, it could be an object *containing* a firebase database in one of its properties.
+To understand the role of ``t`` here, note that type tracking can step *into* a property, which means the data flow node returned from ``track`` is not necessarily a Firebase database instance, it could be an object *containing* a Firebase database in one of its properties.

 For example, in the program below, the ``firebaseDatabase(t)`` predicate includes the ``obj`` node in its result, but with ``t`` recording the fact that the actual value being tracked is inside the ``DB`` property: